DataONEorg/slinky/slinky/README.md

 ## Architecture

-`d1lod` is made of a few key classes, the most important of which is `SlinkyClient`:
+`slinky` is made of a few key classes, the most important of which is `SlinkyClient`:

 - `SlinkyClient`: Entrypoint class that manages a connection to DataONE, a triple store, and Redis for short-term persistence and delayed jobs
 - `FilteredCoordinatingNodeClient`: A view into a Coordinating Node that can limit what content appears to be available based on a Solr query. e.g., a CN client that can only see datasets that are part of a specific EML project or in a particular region